DriverCat/DriverCat/README.md

 ## Hi there 👋

 I'm a software engineer with over a decade of experience shaping digital products and engineering culture.
-My journey started in 2010 as a full-stack developer, and over the years, I've grown into a backend team lead — blending hands-on technical expertise with a passion for building great teams.
+My journey started in 2010 as a full-stack developer, and over the years, I've grown into a team lead — blending hands-on technical expertise with a passion for building great teams.

 ### 🔍 What I Do